 The overarching ambition of the ALDREN initiative is to consolidate, promote and implement an extended harmonized procedure, based on the European Common Voluntary Certification Scheme for non-residential buildings (EVCS) and a set of relevant instruments, in order to support building deep renovation operations, all along the process, tackling its organizational, financial and technical components issues.
-In line with the development of the EVCS, the primary scope is focused on non-residential buildings.
+In line with the development of the EVCS, the primary scope is focused on non-residential buildings (especially offices and hotels).

-Hotels and offices have been identified by the Triple E market study (see references) as the sectors that are most likely to benefit from a common European scheme.
+Hotels and offices have been identified by the Triple E market study as the sectors that are most likely to benefit from a common European scheme.
 The characteristics of suitable buildings have to fit the requirements for deep renovation (at least 60% of energy savings or achieved NZEB level).
-For economy of scale, it is intended in the proposal to certify larger buildings and a yearly calculated non-renewable primary energy use before renovation more than 200 kWh/m2.
-The ALDREN procedure can be used to determine the improvements in multiple aspects (e.g. energy performance, health and wellbeing, asset value, actual performance).
+For economy of scale, it is intended in the proposal to certify larger buildings and a yearly calculated non-renewable primary energy use before renovation lower than 200 kWh/m2.

 Energy rating & targets